zzzprojects/docs/bulk-operations.net/pages/getting-started/licensing.md

 The `ERROR_005: The monthly trial period has expired...` error occurs when the license has not been added correctly to your project.

-You can find the most common cause and solution for this issue [here](/trial#you-purchased-a-license-but-didnt-add-the-license-correctly).
+You can find the most common causes and solutions for this issue [here](/trial#you-purchased-a-license-but-didnt-add-the-license-correctly).
 This error can always be avoided by using the [ValidateLicense](/licensing#how-can-i-check-if-my-license-is-valid) method.

 ## How can I get a free license for Personal or Academic purposes?